alihussnain-git/PokemonDisplay/README.md

 # PokemonsRNApp

 Welcome to PokemonsRNApp!
 This is a React Native application for displaying Pokémon details using the PokeAPI.
+Task:
+- Build a BroadcastReceiver that listens to USER_PRESENT Intent
+- Implement a background task that runs periodically
+- Everytime the background task runs, create a push notification that shows the user how long the phone was active since the Intent was triggered.

 ## Getting Started